AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 # Overview

 Alibaba Cloud Linux 2 \(formerly known as Aliyun Linux 2\) is an operating system provided by Alibaba Cloud.
-It provides a safe, stable, and high-performance customized environment for applications on ECS instances.
+It provides a safe, stable, and high-performance customized environment for applications on Elastic Compute Service \(ECS\) instances.
 Alibaba Cloud Linux 2 is optimized for the cloud infrastructure and aims to deliver a better runtime experience.
 You can create an instance from an Alibaba Cloud Linux 2 image.
 Alibaba Cloud Linux 2 images are free to use, and Alibaba Cloud provides long-term technical support \(LTS\) for them.

 For more information, see the [Alibaba Cloud Linux 2 product page](https://www.alibabacloud.com/en/products/alinux).